aceDuChene/beat-the-beatles/README.md

 <img src="./readmeImages/georgeRoom.png"  height=300>

 # John's Room
-John is going to face you in a hours long game of Monopoly!
+John is going to face you in an hours long game of Monopoly!
 ...
 Just kidding.
 You're going to play hangman with him.
 Input a letter at a time to guess a word related to John himself or The Beatles in general.
 You have an allowance